-I’m not sure why, but I have a really hard time accepting even the most basic compliments from others.
+I’m not sure why, but I have a tough time accepting even the most basic compliments from others.
 I guess it probably goes back to my body insecurities.
-I want my daughter to learn that it’s ok to allow someone to compliment you, and to accept the compliment without downplaying yourself as a person.
+I want my daughter to learn that it’s ok to allow someone to compliment you and to accept the compliment without downplaying yourself as a person.
 I even ask her questions that force her to tell me the positive things about herself.

 6. Trust your mom.